 otm.
 A hypnotist, a fancy talker, Ruben Remus ain't no doctor.

 ― The Glam Of That All The Way From Memphis Man!
-(James Redd and the Blecchs), Tuesday, 10 December 2013 01:18 (2 months ago) Permalink
+(James Redd and the Blecchs), Tuesday, 10 December 2013 01:18 (three years ago) Permalink

 and then, to add insult to injury, this is apparently the only live video of the song available on the entire internet: